tianyima2000/DNN_missing_data/README.md

-This project contains code for the simulations in the paper Deep learning with missing data, and a tutorial on how to implement and train Pattern Embedded Neural Networks (PENNs).
+This project contains code for the simulations in Deep learning with missing data, and a tutorial on how to implement and train Pattern Embedded Neural Networks (PENNs).

 # Tutorial
 A tutorial can be found in the Jupyter notebook [Tutorial.ipynb](./Tutorial.ipynb).
 Here, we only demonstrate how to define a class of PENNs in `torch`.
 A PENN can then be trained using stochastic gradient descent or Adam.
 We also apply a pruning (and reinitialising) procedure and early stopping in [Tutorial.ipynb](./Tutorial.ipynb).